shff/ASPNetCore-GenericController/README.md

 ### Usage

-Start by creating a class with a single generic parameter that either has `Controller` in its name, inherits from `Controller` or has the `[Controller]` attribute:
+Start by creating a class with a single generic parameter that either has `Controller` in its name, inherits from `Controller` or has the `[Controller]` attribute.
+You have to use just one single generic controller.

 ```
 public class MainController<TModel>